Develop Good Habits in 7 Simple Steps

-We humans are creatures of habit, therefore to develop
+We humans are creatures of habit, therefore developing

-Unfortunately, not all of our habits are good or healthy for us.
+Unfortunately, not all of our habits are healthy, or

+good.
 If we are in the habit of coming home after work each day and

 reaching for an alcoholic drink to relax instead of getting on the

-treadmill to let off steam, it will adversely affect our health.
+treadmill to let off steam, it will adversely affect our

-while watching television in the evening instead of munching on
+Or, if, while watching television in the evening

-over-eat, or take our frustrations out on others, these are all habits
+or over-eating, or taking our frustrations out on others, we must

 7 Seven Simple Steps to Develop Good Habits